nus-cs2030s/2526-s1/docs/about/info.md

 - We will provide a review of grading for summative assessments (e.g., tests, practicals, and finals) after the grade for each assessment has been released.
 We will use Canvas survey to request for regrading.
 - We will provide a review of marks capture at the end of Week 13.
 We will use Canvas survey to request for review.
 At this point, no regrading will be made.
 Please check that the marks are correctly captured on Canvas.
 Please check the following:
-    - Marks from [Softmark](https://softmark.nus.edu.sg/) have been correctly imported for Test 1 and Test 2 (we will have a separate review for Final exam).
+    - Marks from [Softmark](https://softmark.nus.edu.sg/) have been correctly imported for Midterm (we will have a separate review for Final exam).
     - Makeup assessments have been marked.
     - Marks from regrading requests have been correctly included.
     - Marks for Self Diagnostic Quizzes are correctly computed as follows.